Stocks rise globally on Fed; Greece still a concern

 The benchmark 10-year U.S. Treasury note US10YT=RR fell 5/32 in price, pushing the yield up to 2.3237 percent.
 The U.S. dollar index .DXY, which measures the greenback against a basket of currencies, fell 0.3 percent.
 The dollar fell 0.4 percent against the yen JPY=.

-The situation in Greece remains a concern for investors.
+The situation in Greece remains a concern.
 Euro zone leaders will hold an emergency summit on Monday to try to avert a default after bank withdrawals accelerated and government revenue slumped as Athens and its international creditors remain deadlocked over a debt deal.

 Finance ministers of the 19-nation currency bloc failed to make any breakthrough on a cash-for-reforms agreement at talks in Luxembourg on Thursday, just 12 days before Greece must make a debt repayment to the International Monetary Fund.